Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 | **>= [HIGH]** | Before initial go live but at least annually[^1]  | ASAP after initial go-live but at least every third year  |
 | **< [HIGH]** | Before initial go live but at least every second year  | - |

-2. **Pentest Environment:** Penetration tests SHOULD be carried out within an environment that is close to production (e.g. on the acceptance environment).
+2. **Pentest Environment:** Penetration tests SHOULD be carried out within a pre-production environment  (e.g. the acceptance environment).

 3. **Retests Findings:** After a severe vulnerability has been fixed that was identified by a pentest, a retest should be executed, ideally by the same tester, in order to verify the correct implementation of the fix.